About Missouri State

 The Missouri State community includes:

-- Exactly 26,000 students in the Missouri State system, making us the second largest university in the state
+- A total of 26,216 students in the Missouri State system, making us the second largest university in the state

 - More than 24,000 students enrolled on the Springfield campus

-- Six academic colleges, one School of Agriculture and one Graduate College
+- Seven academic colleges and one Graduate College

 - More than 180 bachelor's degree options, 10 of which can be completed entirely online